Something magical happens when you give your project a name.

-Why your newsletter needs a name
+Why your newsletter needs an out-of-the-box name

-If you’ve ever struggled to come up with a newsletter name that you click with, you probably asked yourself, “do I really need to name this?” at least once.
-The truth is that your newsletter name is part of your brand, which means it’s a small but essential detail to engage with your audience.
+If you’ve ever struggled to come up with a newsletter name that you click with, you probably asked yourself, “Do I really need to name this?” at least once.

-Picking a name for your newsletter will help you:
+Whichever route you take, picking a name for your newsletter will help you:

-Build brand awareness
+Build and strengthen brand awareness

 Your brand is never too small to treat with care and respect.
 Consistent naming and branding help you present as the leader you are.
-Nearly 70% of consumers state that clear mission and values on a company’s website or socials build trust, and the name you choose can go a long way in establishing positioning.
+Nearly 70% of consumers state that a clear mission and values on a company’s website or socials build trust, and the name you choose can go a long way in establishing positioning.

 Anne-Laure Le Cunff, whose Maker Mind newsletter reaches over 20,000 subscribers every week, shares:

-“With a separate name, the Maker Mind newsletter became a mini-publication, related yet independent of the core business.
-Having a separate name gave me the flexibility to create other newsletters in the future, with different content and target audiences.
-For instance, I currently have another newsletter just for paid members, called The Ness Letter.”
+With a separate name, the Maker Mind newsletter became a mini-publication, related yet independent of the core business.
+Having a separate name gave me the flexibility to create other newsletters in the future with different content and target audiences.
+For instance, I currently have another newsletter just for paid members called The Ness Letter.

-Anne-Laure Le Cunff, founder of Maker Mind
+– Anne-Laure Le Cunff, founder of Maker Mind

 Brainstorm words related to your content